John 6: Rejected by his own

 These sayings appear to have stimulated collective debate and intellectual difficulty.
 The Common English Bible portrays the Jewish community in 'debate' about Jesus' sayings, whereas the Disciples' Literal New Testament says they were 'fighting'.
+Augustine said that they "strove among themselves" because they did not understand the bread of peace, unlike those who ate the bread of life, "for God makes them to dwell in unity".
 John Wycliffe used the words 'grutched' or 'grumbled'; the word in ἐγγόγυζον was "constantly used in the Septuagint of the murmuring of Israel in the wilderness".
 John Gill's commentaries highlight the Jews' consistency: they grumbled "for want of bread" in the desert, and they grumbled about Jesus' teaching "when they found that he spoke of himself as the true bread, the bread of God, and bread of life".
-For Jesus' disciples, His teaching was challenging.
+For Jesus' disciples, his teaching was challenging.
 The Disciples' Literal New Testament regards it as "not hard to understand, but hard to accept, offensive, harsh, objectionable".

 Jesus' claim to "have come down from heaven" is dismissed on the basis of local knowledge of Jesus and his parents:

 "Is not this Jesus, the son of Joseph, whose father and mother we know?
 How is it then that He says, 'I have come down from heaven'?"